-It was a crisp morning in the village of Merewood when Old Jason Weaver was found burned to death in the meadow behind his apothecary shop.
+It was a crisp morning in the village of Merewood when Old Jason Weaver was found dead in the meadow behind his apothecary shop.
 His body was badly burned, and the grass around him was scorched in a perfect circle.

 Detective Charles Elderberry arrived on the scene shortly after the night watchman raised the alarm.
 A long-time civil servant with an over-polished badge and a thick book of improbable theories, Charles surveyed the scene.

-“This was clearly the work of a dragon,” he spouted, pointing to the smoldering ground.
+“This was clearly the work of a dragon.”
+He pointed to the smoldering ground.

 The villagers blinked.